D-2 to E-7: The Visa Conversion Roadmap Foreign Graduates Actually Need

 Can I work during D-10?

 Not in general employment.
-D-10 permits approved internships: up to 1 year per company, with no cap on the total number of companies, following the October 2025 reform.
+D-10 permits approved internships: up to 1 year per company, and the previous cumulative internship cap across all companies has been removed, following the October 2025 reform.
 Taking salaried employment on D-10 is illegal and constitutes unauthorized work.
 Your ARC status must show E-7 (or another work visa) before you begin any paid full-time employment.

 How long does E-7 application processing take?